Ije-le/jour329w_fall2025/opara/cns_topics/notes.md

 Trade & Commerce: This topic is a merger of two topics that stood alone: Trade, Commerce.
 While stories under 'Trade' focus on international stories and Commerce is more local, some of the stories on international trade by CNS also highlighted local impact which allows for an intersection of both topics.
 Law & Justice: This combined thee topics "Law" and "Justice" into one.
 They also seemed to have court proceedings in common.
 Politics: I created this topic by merging "Federal government and politics" and "Maryland government and politics".
 While I understand that one focuses on state while the other focuses on the federal governnment, I feel that these could have fallen under the topic "politics."
 The kind of issues reported on CNS about the federal govt and Maryland govt seemed to overlap.
-Native America: I took this out totally because based on CNS' coverage of issues affecting Native Americans, the Civil Rights topic could have still worked well for this.
+Native Americans: I took this out totally because based on CNS' coverage of issues affecting Native Americans, the Civil Rights topic could have still worked well for this.